jas-chen/thisless-react/README.md

 - **High Performance**: Introduce `Static Component` and `Data Binding` by default.
 React will no longer diff entire huge Virtual DOM. *See Vjeux's slide [Animated — React Performance Toolbox](https://speakerdeck.com/vjeux/react-rally-animated-react-performance-toolbox) for more details*.

 ## Getting started
-The building blocks are functions that returning element and event streams.
+The building blocks are functions that returning element node and event streams.

 ```javascript
 function button(props) {